Partially massless theory in three dimensions and self-dual massive gravity: New Model with Partially Massless

-was shown to describe the propagation of two healthy physical degrees of freedom with energy bounded from below and masses different: $M^{\pm} = \pm\frac{1}{2}\mu + \sqrt{\frac{1}{4}\mu^2 + M^2}$.
+was shown to describe the propagation of two healthy physical degrees of freedom with energy bounded from below and different masses t: $M^{\pm} = \pm\frac{1}{2}\mu + \sqrt{\frac{1}{4}\mu^2 + M^2}$.
 Also, this system was shown to be dual equivalent (\cite{ArKhSt}) to the dubbed General Massive Gravity (\cite{BHT}, \cite{BHT2}).
-In terms of the symmetric $(h_{mn})$ and antisymmetric $(v_m ) $ of $e_{mn}$, the action (\ref{43}) is written out as
+In terms of the symmetric $(h_{mn})$ and antisymmetric $(v_m ) $ of $e_{mn}$, the action (\ref{43}) is written as

 In this section, we will show that the generalization of (\ref{44}) on (A)dS enjoys of the partially massless symmetry and coincides with (\ref{42}), at this point.
 The action (\ref{43}) is written, on (A)dS background, as